MicrosoftDocs/PowerShell-Docs/dsc/import-dscresource.md

 ## Intellisense with Import-DSCResource

 When authoring the DSC configuration in ISE, PowerShell provides IntelliSence for resources and resource properties.
 Resource definitions under the `$pshome` module path are loaded automatically.
-When you import resources using the `Import-DSCResource` cmdlet, the specified resource definitions are added and Intellisense is expanded to include the imported resource's schema.
+When you import resources using the `Import-DSCResource` keyword, the specified resource definitions are added and Intellisense is expanded to include the imported resource's schema.

 [Resource Intellisense](resource-intellisense.png)